blekhmanlab/biomehorizon/index.md

 ## OTU table format.
 The first column contains microbial taxon IDs (or OTUs for 16S data), and
 ## all other columns are samples.
 Values represent sample reads per microbe within a given sample.
 ## Though in this case values are integer sample reads, they can also be represented as
 ## proportions or percentages of the total sample.
+Columns do not need defined names.
 library(dplyr)

 otusample_diet %>%